 Our Analysis and Test Results

 Ride Concepts uses MAX GRIP rubber with a uniform hexagonal dot pattern on the sole of the Wildcat that extends from the toe to the heel.
-MAX GRIP is Ride Concepts’ softest and most sticky rubber.
-The hexagonal dot pattern works well in tandem with the MAX GRIP rubber and throughout testing our shoes stayed confidently connected to the pedals.
+MAX GRIP is Ride Concepts' softest and most sticky rubber.
+The hexagonal dot pattern works well in tandem with the MAX GRIP rubber.
+Throughout testing, our shoes stayed confidently connected to the pedals.

-The dot pattern has ⅛” of space between the hexagons and is somewhat shallow, but provides enough space for pedal pins to sink in.
+The dot pattern has an eighth of an inch of space between the hexagons and is somewhat shallow but provides enough space for pedal pins to sink in.
 We used four different flat pedals while testing the Wildcat and the shoes remained well connected to them all.

-Repositioning our foot is easy with the Wildcat with a slight unweighting of the foot.
-However, if you’re someone who likes to slide your foot around on the pedals MAX GRIP rubber might prove to be a little too grippy for you.
+Repositioning the foot is easy with the Wildcat with a slight unweighting of the foot.
+However, if you like to slide your foot around on the pedals, the MAX GRIP rubber might be a little too grippy for you.

-The Wildcat strikes a great balance between grip and stiffness.
-The EVA Midsole has enough give to it to allow your feet to conform slightly to the pedal helping the sole connect and not get bounced around.
+This shoe strikes a great balance between grip and stiffness.
+The EVA Midsole has enough give to it to allow your feet to conform slightly to the pedal, helping the sole connect and not get bounced around.

 Comfort and Protection

-The Wildcat is based off of Ride Concepts Hellion shoe and has a low volume fit.
-Its toe box is not overly generous and those with a wide forefoot may feel a little cramped.
-Over the course of our testing, we noticed the shoe stretches out and breaks in, but not so much to change the overall fit in the forefoot.
-Through the midfoot, the fit is wider and there is a nicely padded heel cup that helps keep your heel in place, especially while standing up and climbing.
+The Wildcat has a low-volume fit.
+Its toe box is not overly generous, and those with a wide forefoot may feel cramped.
+Throughout our testing, we noticed the shoe stretches out and breaks in, but not so much to change the overall fit of the forefoot.
+Through the midfoot, the fit is wider, and there is a nicely padded heel cup that helps keep your heel in place, especially while standing up and climbing.

-The Wildcat offers great protection thanks to its mid-top design with a padded ankle and internal toe protection.
-The ankle is thickly padded which is great for protection, but over extended use feels perhaps a little too bulky for general trail riding and creates odd pressure points around the ankle.
-We’re fans of protective shoes, especially for park riding and enduro, and feel the Wildcat is best suited for these two areas versus general trail riding.
+It offers great protection thanks to its mid-top design with padded ankle and internal toe protection.
+The ankle is thickly padded, which is great for protection.
+However, over extended periods of riding, it feels a bit bulky for general trail riding and creates odd pressure points around the ankle.
+We're fans of protective shoes, especially for park riding and enduro, and feel this shoe is best suited for these two areas versus general trail riding.

-There is a velcro closure over the laces that helps keep the foot in place while riding.
+A velcro closure over the laces helps keep the foot in place while riding.
 However, this is perhaps our least favorite feature of this shoe since it gets in the way when lacing the shoe.
-The velcro is fairly rigid and holds its shape meaning we have to hold it out of the way with the back of our hand or stand on it to get it out of the way while tying the laces.
-The velcro does cinch up the ankle area and keeps our feet snugly in place, but we would prefer to see a more user-friendly design.
+The velcro is fairly rigid and holds its shape, meaning we have to hold it out of the way while tying the laces, which can be annoying.
+The velcro does cinch up the ankle area and keeps our feet snugly in place, but we would prefer a more user-friendly design.

-The Dual-density EVA insole is comfortable and has High Impact Insole Technology designed to disperse impact and cushion the foot while coming off of drops, jumps, and riding chattery trails.
+The dual-density EVA insole is comfortable and has High Impact Insole Technology designed to disperse impact and cushion the foot while coming off of drops, jumps, and riding chattery trails.
 The Wildcat has a gusseted tongue that helps to keep dirt and small rocks out of the shoe.
-We like the Wildcat’s ankle protection for lift-accessed trails or chundry enduro runs, but its overall comfort is decreased by thick padding around the ankle.
-For this metric the Wildcat scores high for protection, but below average for comfort.
+We like the ankle protection for lift-accessed trails or country enduro runs, but its overall comfort is decreased by thick padding around the ankle.
+As a result, it scores high for protection but below average for comfort.

 Rigidity and Power Transfer

-One of the first things we noticed when testing the Wildcat is its power transfer.
+We love the power transfer of this shoe.
 The EVA midsole flexes in the toebox right where your small toe is and then stiffens back to the midfoot.
-This rigidity in combination with the MAX GRIP sole is a great combination for power transfer.
+This rigidity, in combination with the MAX GRIP sole, is a great combination to transfer power easily to the pedals.

 The shoe flexes slightly on the pedals without feeling soft underfoot and without losing the sense of where the pedal is.
-While standing up and climbing there is never any slipping on the pedals and our energy goes straight into the cranks.
-On descents, our feet remain planted on the pedals, and the shoe absorbs the trail forces well.
-On hike-a-bikes the Wildcat remained comfortable, even while hiking up steep slabs, thanks to the flex in the forefoot.
+While standing up and climbing, there is never any slipping on the pedals, and our energy goes straight into the cranks.
+Our feet remain planted on the pedals, and the shoe absorbs the trail forces well on descents.
+On hike-a-bikes, the Wildcat remained comfortable, even while hiking up steep slabs, thanks to the flex in the forefoot.

 The Wildcat is constructed from a highly perforated microfiber upper.
-During our testing, we noted on every ride that the shoe is warm and lacks the breathability found in other models.
-Our test rides were in temperatures ranging from the low 60’s to 79 degrees.
-When the temps reached the upper 70’s and we were riding in full sun at 5,300 feet, the shoes were hot.
+During our testing, we noted on every ride that the shoe was warm and lacked breathability.
+Our test rides ranged from the low 60s to 79 degrees Fahrenheit.
+The shoes were hot when the temps reached the upper 70s, and we were riding in full Sun at 5,300 feet.

-The mid-top design of the Wildcat does not seem to circulate air as well as the low-top shoes in our test.
-The padding around the ankle and the tongue seem to trap in heat, while the toebox has some breathability.
-However, the sides of the shoe breathe poorly, and this is where we most noticed how hot the shoe is.
+The mid-top design of the Wildcat does not circulate air well.
+The padding around the ankle and the tongue trap the heat, while the toebox offers some relief from the heat.
+The sides of the shoe also do not breathe well.

-Ride Concepts says the Wildcat is designed for all types of trail riding and freeriding, and it does offer substantial protection.
-For those using the Wildcat for park, enduro, or cold or wet weather riding the lack of breathability may not be of concern, however, for general everyday trail riding the shoe will likely feel warm.
+Ride Concepts says the Wildcat is designed for all types of trail riding and freeriding and offers substantial protection.
+For those using the Wildcat for park, enduro, or cold or wet weather riding, the lack of breathability may not be of concern.
+However, if everyday trail riding is your jam, this shoe will likely feel too warm.

-Reinforced eyelets, TPU reinforcement for abrasion resistance, and a microfiber upper all contribute to the Wildcat’s durability.
-The TPU reinforcement at the toe and heel keep the shoes scuff-free and aside from some wrinkles in the microfiber at flex points, the uppers of our shoes look nearly new.
+Reinforced eyelets, TPU reinforcement for abrasion resistance, and microfiber upper contribute to Wildcat's durability.
+The TPU reinforcement at the toe and heel keep the shoes scuff-free, and aside from some wrinkles in the microfiber at flex points, the uppers look nearly new after months of testing.

 The microfiber uppers are sewn, show no signs of coming unstitched, and are very abrasion-resistant.
 The Wildcat's gusseted tongue helps keep dirt and debris out of the shoe, something we appreciate living in a rocky and sandy environment.

-Ride Concepts uses rounded laces on the Wildcat which do not stay tied as tightly as flat laces in our experience.
-The laces on our US 8.5 women’s shoe are fairly long and require double knotting or having really long “ears” to allow us to tuck them into the elastic lace retainer.
-If the laces were 4” - 6” shorter they would be easier to manage.
+Sadly, the rounded laces used in this shoe do not stay tied as tightly as flat laces.
+Additionally, the laces on the US 8.5 women's shoes were fairly long and required double knotting.
+If the laces were 4 inches to 6 inches, they would be easier to manage.

-The sole of the Wildcat is made of Ride Concepts MAX GRIP rubber in a gumwall color.
-The sole shows no signs of wear and tear but has become discolored where our pedal pins contact the sole.
+The sole of the Wildcat is made of Ride Concepts MAX GRIP rubber.
+The sole shows no wear and tear but has become discolored where our pedal pins contact the sole.
 This has not affected the shoe's performance and is only cosmetic.

-The Wildcat weighs 715 grams for a US 8.5 women’s, which is less than some of the low-top shoes in our testing helping it earn higher marks for this metric.
+The Wildcat weighs 715 grams for a US 8.5 women's, which makes it a midweight shoe.

-The Wildcat’s weight will certainly be appreciated by those who wear the shoe for enduro or park riding, and by those who spend time on long hike-a-bikes where foot fatigue is a factor.
-The Wildcat provides significantly more protection than shoes of similar weight making it a great choice for those looking for a highly protective shoe.
-For those desiring more of an all-purpose trail shoe, the Wildcat may not be as appealing since there are many options available at a much lower weight.
+The Wildcat's weight will certainly be appreciated by those who wear the shoe for enduro or park riding or those who spend time on long hike-a-bikes where foot fatigue is a factor.
+The Wildcat provides significantly more protection than shoes of similar weight, making it a great choice for those looking for a highly protective shoe.